 A nice place to sample Lao food is Villa Santi, with Lao fixed dinners.
 Best to book ahead because the place could be packed with a group tour: there may be performances of traditional dance staged here.
 The Mouang Lao Hotel has a decent restaurant offering a wide range of Lao and Western dishes.
 Other hotels in town have mediocre dining rooms and bars, but L'Elephant Blanc restaurant at the luxury Hotel Souvannaphoum is worth a try.
 On the west side of Luang Prabang is Malee Restaurant, quite few notches down in decor, but no loss at all it the food department.
 Malee serves a good range of Lao dishes, including spicy eggplant soup, chicken salad with lemongrass, and curried fish dishes.

-Dara Market is the place to go for silver items and textiles.
+Dara Market features a wide selection of silver items and textiles.
 Silk and cotton sinhs are available; silver jewelry and other items are sold by weight, and often purchased by Hmong hilltribes as portable wealth.
 Larger hotels-the Phou Vao, Phousi, and Villa Santi-have higher-priced gift shops.

 Strung out along Thanon Phothisarat are a number of souvenir shops.
 There are a few specialty shops-between Data Market and the Vieng Keo Hotel is a shop that sells high-quality textiles and handicrafts; down by the Mekong, near Villa Santi, is a silversmithing shop with items made on the premises.
 Opposite War Mai is a woodcarving place.

 Banking: Lane Xang Bank is right near Luang Prabang Tourism.
 Rates are higher for cash than for traveler's checks, and not as good as rates in Vientiane for traveler's checks.